p5f8/simplerestnode/README.md

 ## pre-requisites
    a. nodejs v6 or above
-   b. npm v3 or abose
+   b. npm v3 or above

 ## install
    a. npm install